AdamVictory/wholebeans/README.md

 13. In settings.py add the STATIC files settings

-* In settings.py inside the Django project I changed DEBUG = False;
+14. In settings.py inside the Django project I changed DEBUG = False;

-* Also in the settings.py file I added X_FRAME_OPTIONS = "SAMEORIGIN";
+15. Also in the settings.py file I added X_FRAME_OPTIONS = "SAMEORIGIN";

-* In Heroku I went back to Settings > Config VARS and removed the DISABLE_COLLECTSTATIC var;
+16. In Heroku I went back to Settings > Config VARS and removed the DISABLE_COLLECTSTATIC var;

-* In Heroku I navigated to the Deploy section;
+16. In Heroku I navigated to the Deploy section;

-* I clicked to connect to GitHub and searched for my repository for this project;
-* I clicked on manual deploy to build the App;
-* When finished, I clicked the View button, which redirected me to the live site.
+17. I clicked to connect to GitHub and searched for my repository for this project.
+I clicked on manual deploy to build the App.
+When finished, I clicked the View button, which redirected me to the live site.

-<h2>Fork</h2>

-* Forks let you make changes to a project without affecting the original repository.
-Follow this steps:
-1. Go to the repository page, can be accessed here.
-2. On top right, you select the Fork option and proceed.
-3. A duplicate will be created inside your repository.

-<h2>Clone</h2>

-* Clone let you create an identical repository to the original.
-Follow this steps:
-1. Go to the repository page, can be accessed here.
-2. Click on code drop down menu.
-3. Choose if you want to clone using HTTPS, SSH or GitHub CLI.
-Then select de copy button.
-4. Open your Git Bash in your IDE.
-5. Type git clone and then paste the URL you copied before.
-6. Press Enter to create your clone.
+### Credits

+* Code Institute's Django Blog walkthrough.
+* Unsplash for the main image and placeholder image.
+* How to create a search bar by John Elder on YouTube,
+* Create custom 404 error by Cryce Truly